 Why the difference?
 What does indica do to the brain?
 Indica medical marijuana increases dopamine levels in the brain.
 Dopamine, a neurotransmitter, helps manage the pleasure and reward centers in the brain.
 It is therefore linked to appetite and pain.

-And what smells stronger, indica or sativa?
-Overall, indica strains tend to have stronger smells, whether they be sour, dank, or sweet.
-Sativa strains have lighter, more herbal, grassier smells in general.
+And what smells stronger, sativa or indica?
+Overall, indicas tend to have stronger smells, whether they be sour, dank, or sweet.
+Sativas have lighter, more herbal, grassier smells in general.

 Classic indica strains include: